 Two major European banks said they have exposure worth billions of dollars to a US broker accused of a $50bn (£33bn) Wall Street fraud scheme.

 Spain's largest bank, Santander, which also owns three UK banks, said one of its funds had $3.1bn invested in the firm run by Bernard Madoff.
 France's BNP Paribas estimated its exposure to be more than $460m.
+Mr Madoff has been charged with fraud, in what is being described as one of the biggest-ever such cases.

 Correspondents say the case is likely to fuel uncertainty about the entire hedge fund industry.